 Whether you’re squeezing into a tight campus parking spot or hauling ten loads of laundry back home, these best cars for college students will get you, your friends, and your stuff where you’re going.

 Diesel Engine Serve a Role In Trucks and Large SUVs

-That’s what torque is all about; a low-end engine grunt that is perfect for trucks dealing with heavy loads or large SUVs weighed down by passengers and cargo.
+That’s what torque is all about; a low-end engine grunt perfect for trucks dealing with heavy loads or large SUVs weighed down by passengers and cargo.
 In similar situations, gas-engined vehicles would use more fuel, undergo more significant engine stress, and perform more poorly than their Diesel engine counterparts.
 Diesels are even more critical to larger vehicles like buses and commercial trucks.